Haojia-Hu/thesis/code/ch01/01_index/README.md

-# Chapter 1 — About Attention Index Construction and Transformation
+# Chapter 1 — Attention Index Construction and Transformation

 This directory contains all scripts used to construct and transform category-level consumer attention indices for Chapter 1.